Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Simulation Studies

-Table \ref{tab:scen2_res} summarizes model performance in term of estimation of the distributed lag function and out-of-sample MSPE.
-The shared tree HDLM yielded lower RMSE on the distributed lag function in low and middle error settings, higher TP rate for identifying windows, and similar MSPE compared to other HDLM approaches.
+Table \ref{tab:scen2_res} summarizes model performance in term of estimation of the distributed lag function and model selection by MSPE and WAIC.
+The shared tree HDLM yielded lowest RMSE on the distributed lag function and highest TP rate for identifying windows among HDLMs.
 The added flexibility of the nested tree model was not needed, which leads to slightly lower performance of this approach in this scenario.
-In order for the Gaussian process model to perform better, the smoothness of the DLM would need to vary due to the modifier $z_3$, which is not possible in the current method.
+The shared tree HDLM is most often selected by MSPE followed by the nested tree HDLM, which is also a correctly specified model in this scenario.
+The non-heterogeneous DLM is never selected.
+We highlight the fact that the MSPE selected model often outperforms the shared tree HDLM in terms of RMSE and coverage, while having similar TP and FP to the shared tree HDLM.
+These results give further indication that MSPE can be used as a valid model selection tool.

-Supplementary Materials Section 4 presents PIPs for individual modifiers and modifier interactions.
-The modifier tree HDLMs correctly distinguish the true modifiers in all error settings with PIPs ranging from 0.87 to 1.
-The other modifiers have PIPs ranging from 0.55 to 0.63, on average.
-In the highest error setting the modifier responsible for effect size change, $z_3$, has slightly lower PIP (0.88) than the modifier responsible for effect or no effect subgroups, $z_1$ (1).
-We found the interaction between modifiers $z_1$ and $z_3$ to have PIP of 1 in the low error setting, 0.91 in the middle error setting, and 0.65 in the highest error setting.
-The average PIP for other modifier interactions was 0.11.
+Supplementary Materials Section 3 presents PIPs for individual modifiers and modifier interactions.
+The modifier tree HDLMs correctly distinguish the true modifiers in both error settings with PIPs ranging from 0.98 to 1.
+The other modifiers have PIPs ranging from 0.43 to 0.62, on average.
+We found the interaction between modifiers $z_1$ and $z_3$ to have PIP of 1 in the low error setting and 0.91 in the high error setting.
+The average PIP for other modifier interactions ranged from 0.08 to 0.11.